-You can get more information about how to serve court papers and proof of service from What Is Proof of Service? (form APP-109-INFO) and on the Self-Help Guide to the California Courts at www.courts.ca.gov/selfhelp-serving.htm.
+You can get more information about how to serve court papers and proof of service from What Is Proof of Service? (form APP-109-INFO) and on the California Courts Online Self-Help Center at www.courts.ca.gov /selfhelp-serving.htm.

-What is the official record of the trial court proceedings?
+(13) What is the official record of the trial court proceedings?